mobs-fbk/llm_interaction_simulator/README.md

 ### Token Limit Handling
 - **Uncertain Token Limit Management**: There hasn't been a clear method found for handling token limits within the context of this experiment.
 It's suspected that this might sometimes cause issues with the LiteLLM model, but no concrete trials or solutions have been attempted to address this directly.

-It's important to note that these issues are part of the ongoing development and testing process.
-As the field of AI and language models evolves, solutions to these problems may become more apparent.
-For now, researchers and users of the LLM Prison Experiment should be prepared to encounter and troubleshoot these challenges as part of their exploration and study.